AltropInc/alt/doc/script/FreeFunctor.md

 ```
 Here `stream_sum` is a generic functor with type parameter T in the interface.
 The input `x` can be any stream of numeric numbers, and it returns the sum of all elements contained in the stream.

-Sometimes a functor type can appear in a generic interface even though it is not parameterized itself:
+Sometimes a functor can appear in a parametric interface even though it is not parameterized itself:
 ```altscript
 func sum_func #(type T:stream)(x:T; f: fn(e:T.element_type):int): int
 {